oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/data-operation-custom-sorting-fields-and-rules.md

 order: 33
 ---

-# 一、Specify Fields for Sorting
+# Ⅰ、Specify Fields for Sorting
 The platform's default sorting fields, refer to IdModel, sorted in descending order by creation time and ID: `ordering = "createDate DESC, id DESC"`

-## （一）Specify Sorting in the Model
+## （Ⅰ）Specify Sorting in the Model
 Add sorting fields to the model definition. `@Model.Advanced(ordering = "xxxxx DESC, yyyy DESC")`

 ```java